Where to Skate: Manhattan North

 - Washington Heights and Inwood

-Lying along the Hudson River from 72nd St. to 116th St., Riverside Park might be best described as being in three tiers.
+Riverside Park lies along the Hudson between 72nd St. and 158th St., with a gap in the 120s.
+The south section, below 125th St., might be best described as being in three tiers.
 The upper tier is the sidewalk promenade immediately adjacent to Riverside Dr., a walkway mostly paved with hexagonal bricks.
 In general, these bricks are pretty worn and the skating is bad.

 Along the west side of the upper tier the land drops off sharply and in many places, it's essentially a cliff.
 Below this drop-off is the middle tier of Riverside Park, perhaps the widest of the three tiers and probably the most used.
 There are various walkways and paths winding north-south, and in general, the skating here is okay.

-The middle tier north of 96th St. tends to be quieter.
-However, the main walkway hasn't been re-surfaced in years, so the asphalt is getting a bit rough and chewy.
+The middle tier inthe 100s and 110s tends to be quieter.
+However, the main walkway hasn't been re-surfaced in years, so the asphalt is a bit rough and chewy at spots.
 Some side paths have been re-surfaced within living memory and are fairly smooth, but they also tend to get covered in sand and/or tree clutter.
 South of 96th St., the promenade between 83rd St. and 92nd St. is recently re-paved and sweet skating, but thus are can be busy with pedestrians, baby carriages and loose dogs.
 (Note: When crossing 96th St. between the sections, it is easier and safer to take the Riverside Dr. overpass rather than follow park paths and try to cross 96th itself, which is also an on/off-ramp from the Henry Hudson Parkway.)

 The lowest tier of Riverside Park is a strip level with the Henry Hudson Parkway and the Hudson River.
 To the south, it is mostly between the river and the highway, but there is an area in the high 90s and through the 100s where this tier also extends east of the highway and includes ball fields and such.
 The Riverside Skate Park lies in this area at about 108th St.

-Immediately alongside the river, Riverside Park has a promenade/path which runs down to connect with the north end of Hudson River Park at 59th St. (from whence you can skate all the way down to Battery Park City) and up to St. Clair Place (close to 125th St. and the Fairway grocery), where you can connect to the bikepath leading all the way up to the George Washington Bridge at 178th St. As of May 2010, the promenade along the river runs uninterrupted the entire length of the park; the missing about 83rd St. to 92nd now has a cantilevered promenade sticking out over the river.
+Immediately alongside the river, Riverside Park has a promenade/path which runs down to connect with the north end of Hudson River Park at 59th St. (from whence you can skate all the way down to Battery Park City) and up to St. Clair Place (close to 125th St. and the Fairway grocery), where you can connect to the bikepath leading to the northern section of Riverside and from there all the way up to the George Washington Bridge at 178th St. As of May 2010, the promenade along the river runs uninterrupted the entire length of the park; the missing about 83rd St. to 92nd now has a cantilevered promenade sticking out over the river.

 The section south of the 70th St. pier mostly runs below the highway viaduct.
 It is relatively smooth and usually the only problem is that there are some crossings which have been lined with brick.
 However, this section is also poorly lit and could be dangerous if you are skating after dark and encounter an oncoming cyclist without a headlamp.